Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches: Results

 \section{Results}

-The primary question of interest in this study is whether, for certain practical application benchmarks of interest, the cost to parallelism in SPBC is worth the benefit of eliminating Clifford gates from the logical circuit.
+The primary question of interest in this study is whether, for certain practical application benchmarks of interest, the benefit of eliminating Clifford gates from the logical circuit outweighs the reduced parallelism of SPBC.
 In this section, we compare fault-tolerance-layer resource estimates (FTRE) for quantum simulation tasks derived from representatives of two leading approaches to surface code lattice surgery compilation: direct Clifford+T compilation (`direct') and Pauli-based computation.
 Details of the assumptions we make in either case were fully described in Section~\ref{sec:twoapproaches}.
-Preliminarily, we take note of the fact that in Table 3 of Ref.~\cite{leblond2024realistic}, where resource costs from the `direct' scheme were considered for a particular series of Trotter-Suzuki ground state estimation (GSE) circuits~\cite{kornellsome}, we observed a decreasing number of total compiled slices per circuit T gate as the GSE circuits grew larger (i.e., as the system size for the corresponding application increased).
-While this suggests asymptotic time-performance benefits of the `direct' scheme over SPBC (since the latter includes a constant number of lattice surgery slices per T gate), the much higher cost of magic state distillation needed to accomodate many parallel T gates in direct Clifford+T compilation, exacerbated by the inhomogeneity of the magic state consumption profiles that we find for real circuits (see Sec.
-5 of Ref.~\cite{leblond2024realistic}), makes a space-time resource comparison not simple.
-Also, while the benefits of the `direct' scheme are intuitive for circuits having a high degree of logical parallelizability, it is expected that SPBC will yield the better performance for logical circuits that are already mostly serial because, in this regime, the benefit of Clifford elimination should take precedence.
+Preliminarily, we note that the results of Ref.~\cite{leblond2024realistic} suggested that the `direct' scheme may have an asymptotic benefit in computation time compared to SPBC for a particular series of Trotter-Suzuki ground state estimation (GSE) circuits~\cite{kornellsome}.
+In that work it was found that in the `direct' scheme the number of time slices per circuit T gate decreased as the GSE circuits grew larger (i.e., as the system size for the corresponding application increased), whereas for SPBC the number of time slices per T gate is constant.
+Nevertheless, the impact of direct compilation on total space-time resources was not obvious due to the much higher cost of magic state distillation (needed to accomodate many parallel T gates in direct Clifford+T compilation), exacerbated by the variation in magic state consumption rate that we find for real circuits\footnote{See Sec.
+5 of Ref.~\cite{leblond2024realistic} for a detailed discussion of the implications of this variation, and Appendix~\ref{sec:re_clifft} for a summary.}.
+Also, while the benefits of the `direct' scheme are intuitive for circuits having a high degree of logical parallelizability, it is expected that SPBC will yield the better performance for logical circuits that have little parallelizability because in this regime the benefit of Clifford elimination should dominate.
 Because of this trade space complexity, it is important to know concretely which scheme performs better for specific benchmark applications, and to what extent this depends upon the choice of quantum algorithm (e.g. QSP, which is fairly serial, or Trotter, which is highly parallelizable; see Fig.~\ref{fig:ler_bar}a for average circuit densities in either case).